AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 This section provides instructions for migrating CoPilot data from one CoPilot instance to another CoPilot instance.
 See also `About Migrating CoPilot Data`_.

+These instructions apply for migrating CoPilot data:

+-   From a single CoPilot instance (simple deployment) to another single CoPilot instance (simple deployment).
+-   From a single CoPilot instance (simple deployment) to a CoPilot clustered deployment (to the main CoPilot Server instance).

+Migrating data from one clustered deployment to another clustered deployment is not supported at this time.

 The following terms are used in these instructions:

 -   *old copilot* — Refers to your current (source) CoPilot instance that you want to migrate data from.
 -   *new copilot* — Refers to your newly deployed (destination) CoPilot instance that you want to migrate data to.
+If migrating data to a clustered deployment, this is the main CoPilot Server instance.

 **Important:** Please consider the following points about the data migration process in the current release: